Henry Nixon: Career

-Nixon played the role of Snr Constable Fergus Mcfadden in the mini-series The Kettering Incident in 2016 for which he received the coveted Silver Logie for Most Outstanding Actor at the 2017 Logie Awards.
+Nixon played the role of Snr Constable Fergus McFadden in sci-fi miniseries The Kettering Incident in 2016, for which he received the coveted Silver Logie for Most Outstanding Actor at the 2017 Logie Awards.
+The series aired internationally, giving Nixon exposure in the US, where he was based for a while.
+This helped him land a guest role in American series NCIS.